Oven Roasted Brussel Sprouts, Green Apple and Balsamic Glaze

-- Clean and slice your brussel sprouts.
+- Rinse and slice the stems off of your brussel sprouts.
 I cut mine into rounds, but you can quarter them as well.

 - Place them on the baking tray and drizzle them with olive oil, salt and pepper.

-- Next, you’ll slice or julienne your green apples.
-I left the skin on mine to prevent the apples from getting too soft.
+- Next, julienne or cube your green apples, leaving out the core.
+I left the skin on mine to prevent the apples from getting too soft when baking.

-- Once the apples are sliced, gently toss them with the fresh squeezed lemon juice.
+- Once the apples are cut, gently toss them with the fresh squeezed lemon juice.
 Set aside.

-- You’ll want to add the apples for the last 10 minutes of baking.
-This will warm them just enough, so they are fragrant but not too soft.
+- Add the apples to the baking tray with the Brussel sprouts for the last 10 minutes of baking.
+This will warm them just enough, so they are fragrant but not mushy.

-- As a final step, you’ll drizzle the entire dish with reduced balsamic glaze.
+- As a final step, drizzle the entire dish with reduced balsamic glaze.